Selecting the Right Expert Witness Can Win Your Case

 Communication Skills Win Cases

 In addition to the right credentials, an effective expert witness must be able to communicate in a clear, concise, and articulate manner.
 Your expert witness must come across as knowledgeable, accessible, and self-assured without being pedantic.
 The ability to build rapport with the judge and jury is essential.
 When both sides present strong, technically sound positions, a judge or jury often favors the side whose expert was able to communicate the issues more clearly or convincingly.
-To that end, we offer clients, and their attorney’s a free, one-hour initial assessment of their claims so they can determine if our approach and communication style meets their needs.
+Richard Jackim is a personable and knowledgeable expert and has a unique ability to present complicated issues in a clear and concise manner that connects with judges and juries.

 Credibility Wins Cases